njoubert/flashcards.js/README.markdown

 ### Where does the data come from?

 flashcards.js is content agnostic.
 It interacts with data through a set of extractor functions working on tuples (where the reified type of a tuple remains unstated).
-A tuple contains, at the very least, the data for a single flashcard consisting of two items:
+A tuple contains, at the very least, the data for a single flashcard consisting of two items.
+We define the following API:

     .data(function() { return <array of tuples> })
     .itemA(function(tuple) { return <unicode string> }) - this string will be displayed in pane A .itemB(function(tuple) { return <unicode string> }) - this string will be displayed in pane B .shuffle(<boolean>) - shuffle the tuple array before flashcarding?
+    .reset() - simply reset all internal state.
+    .redraw() - redraw the current character.
+Ideal if you chanced

 *State:*  changing any of these functions will regenerate all internal state.
 This makes it easy to build a control panel that interacts with this data.